Eena, The Curse of Wanyaka Cave - Book III

 process was physically demanding, draining energy from the young healer which

 she replenished by absorbing energy from surrounding sources.
-Each time Eena’s touch fell upon a needy
+Each time Eena’s

-plant, pain and hunger were communicated before relief and gratitude settled
+touch fell upon a needy plant, pain and hunger were communicated before relief

-in.
-This transmission of emotion was
+and gratitude settled in.
+This transmission of emotion was part of the healing.

-plants felt.
-It was typically momentary
+Eena felt what the plants felt.
+It was typically momentary yet difficult to

-yet difficult to bear at times.
+bear at times.

 Ian